-Healthwatch Stockton-on-Tees provides quarterly Project Highlight Reports to the Local Authority as its commissioner on progress against agreed annual milestones, tasks and targets at regular contract monitoring and relationship meetings.
-These Project Highlight Reports are also shared with the Healthwatch Stockton-on-Tees Board and include a process for alerting either party to risks to project delivery.
+4 Views are defined as about their needs for, and their experiences of, local care services; and at regular contract monitoring and relationship meetings.
+These Project Highlight Reports will also inform the Healthwatch Stockton-on-Tees Board workplan and include a process for alerting either party to risks to project delivery.
 As part of reporting on its current work programme, Healthwatch Stockton-on-Tees will alert the Local Authority Commissioners to any activity likely to generate Reports and Recommendations which require a response from the Council within 20 days.
 The Healthwatch Stockton-on-Tees Board may also choose to alert commissioners of other services about Reports and Recommendations which require a response from their service providers.